tsuru/tsuru/docs/config.rst

 Quota management
 ----------------

-Tsuru can, optionally, manage quotas.
+tsuru can, optionally, manage quotas.
 Currently, there are two available
 quotas: apps per user and units per app.

-Tsuru administrators can control the default quota for new users and new apps in the configuration file, and use ``tsuru-admin`` command to change quotas for users or apps.
+tsuru administrators can control the default quota for new users and new apps in the configuration file, and use ``tsuru-admin`` command to change quotas for users or apps.
 Quota management is disabled by default, to enable it, just set the desired quota to a positive integer.